fbpx

 Pay attention to your instincts.

-Our instincts are right.
+Your instincts are right.
 Maybe not always, but way more often than not.

 That’s a mistake.
 Stop listening to people.

-We’d do better to heed our instincts.
+You’d do better to heed your instincts.

 Pay attention to your influences.

-We need people to inspire us.
+You need people to inspire you.

-There’s no shortage of people in the world who claim to be influenced by Steve Jobs or Oprah Winfrey.
 But the number of people who have studied the lives, work, strengths, and weaknesses of Jobs and Winfrey is significantly smaller.

 Pay attention to your dreams.